patepic/patepic/README.md

 Hi, I'm [Patrick Coulter](https://patricks-portfolio.netlify.app) (He/They), a passionate self-taught web developer from Boston who's currently going for a degree in computer science.
 My passion for software lies with making great designs that are very responsive and clean looking.

+- 🔭 I’m currently working on using Python and JavaScript in building a diverse web apps to build up my portfolio.

+- 🌱 I’m currently learning about how to use Python and JavaScript to build a varity of websites & apps to help me acquire new skills .

+- 👯 I’m looking to collaborate on anything that involves using Python or JavaScript to make websites & apps.

+- 💬 Ask me about:
+           How did you get started with with coding?
+           Why did you pick up web development?
+           Any plans for the future in coding?

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 **Languages and Tools:**